Blast From The Past

 - Directed By: Hugh Wilson

 - Cast: Brendan Fraser, Alicia Silverstone, Christopher Walken, Sissy Spacek

 |Domestic Gross: $26,511,114||Overseas Gross: $13,751,906|

-Blast from the Past was financed by New Line for $32 million and the mini-major pre-sold the project to overseas distributors, which limited their exposure to the budget.
+The budget for Blast from the Past was $32 million and financed by New Line and the mini-major pre-sold the project to overseas distributors, which limited their exposure to the budget.
 Blast From The Past was dated for February 12, 1999 which was just 4 months after New Line had released another time-warp comedy Pleasantville — which received acclaim but did not do well at the box office.
 Brendan Fraser had three pictures released in 1999 — three months after Blast From The Past flopped, he landed himself a franchise with the hit The Mummy and in August Dudley Do-Right (also directed by Blast helmer Hugh Wilson) was a box office disaster.
 Blast From The Past marked the end of Alicia Silverstone’s studio topping days.